The-Distributed-Computing-Project/Distributed-Compute-Coin/README.md

 # Distributed Computing Blockchain Cryptocurrency
 A unique blockchain built in C#, with a client for trading, a host for distribution, and a miner for mining.
 This crypto can be bought, traded, sold, or used just like any other.
 What sets it apart though is how it can be used.
 I am implementing a system into it just like the Folding@home project with distributed computing power.
 Anybody will be able to submit code to be computed or hosted across the peer-to-peer network, and will pay for that using this crypto.

-If you want to learn more, plese feel free to go to [the wiki.](https://github.com/sam-astro/DC-Blockchain-Cryptocurrency/wiki)
+If you want to learn more, please feel free to go to [the wiki.](https://github.com/sam-astro/DC-Blockchain-Cryptocurrency/wiki)

 ### Tasks
 Currently I am trying to figure out how I should implement the distributed computing network, so it is more accessible for people to create <i>(So they won't need to program a full client and host and/or make changes to allow for my code)</i>, and so it is not abused to spread malware/trojans.
 One important thing that I don't want to happen is extended mining power, because if you simply upload a mining application and hard-code your credentials, you could create a free money machine or fully collapse the crypto with everyone using everyone elses mining power.